50+ Laptop Friendly Cafés in Berlin

 Town Mouse

-Town Mouse is a picturesque and laid back neighborhood spot where you can enjoy quality bread and cheese plates while getting a little work done.
-I’ve spoken with the staff and they informed me that they have an overall ‘relaxed within reason’ laptop policy where they’re cool if you use your laptop for a couple hours on weekdays and preferably no more than around an hour on weekends, particularly during brunch rush.
-That works for me so I’d happily return for more laptop work, paired with one of their delicious cheesy plates.
-Their breakfast bread plate was fantastic and came with fresh toasted sourdough, Emmentaler cheese, tomato, spring onion, and some dijon to give it a nice cutting flavor.
+Town Mouse is a picturesque and laid-back neighborhood café where you can enjoy quality bread and cheese plates while getting a little work done.
+I’ve spoken with the staff and they informed me that they have an overall ‘relaxed within reason’ laptop policy where they’re cool if you use your laptop for a couple of hours on weekdays and preferably no more than around an hour on weekends, particularly during brunch rush.
+I’d happily return for more laptop work, paired with one of their delicious cheesy plates.
+Their breakfast bread plate was fantastic and came with freshly toasted sourdough, Emmentaler cheese, tomato, spring onion, and some dijon to give it a nice cutting flavor.
 Their mouse theme is real cute too, they call their cheese plates ‘mouse traps.’
+WiFi has worked well for me.

 Marienburger Straße 5 | Prenzlauer Berg